gunakarri/hello-world/README.md

 HELLO EVERYBODY!

 This is Guna Sekhar.
 Iam just going to learn python on my interests.
+Now I'm studying Engineering.